BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/troubleshooting.md

 **Solution**: You may have to add the toolbox path to MATLAB search path.
 Try the following steps:
 1. Re-start MATLAB and check if the `beamng` command works now.
 2. If this does not work, try to [install](installation.md#install-beamngtech-support-for-matlab-and-simulink) the toolbox again (you probably have to [uninstall](installation.md#uninstall) the toolbox first).

+## Environment variable not recognized

+**Problem**: The environment variable `BNG_HOME` is not recognized in MATLAB or BeamNGpy, although you set it.

+**Solution**: Environment variables are read by an application when the application is started.
+Re-start MATLAB or the Python process so that changes take effect.